openshift/installer/docs/dev/dependencies.md

 sudo yum install golang-bin gcc-c++
 ```

+NOTE: Currently RHEL8.1 provides Go version 1.12, so it cannot be used to build the installer.

 If you need support for [libvirt destroy](libvirt/README.md#cleanup), you should also install `libvirt-devel`.

 ### Go